 Transitioning From an Associate to a Bachelor’s Degree

 The coursework completed through an AA, AS, or AAS degree can be counted toward a bachelor’s degree at other universities within the U.S. via articulation agreements.
 These agreements can be formal or informal recognition of the transferability of completed coursework and credits between one institution and another.

-This means that a course like English 101 at Queensborough Community College will transfer to John Jay College of Criminal Justice because both institutions recognize that the course at the community college meets the requirements to be equivalent to the same course at the senior college.
+For example, a course like English 101 at Queensborough Community College will transfer to John Jay College of Criminal Justice.
+Both institutions recognize that the course at the community college meets the requirements to be equivalent to the same course at the senior college.
 Students will not have to take that class when they transfer to their new school.
 Now multiply that course by the 20 courses that students need to pass to graduate with an associate degree.

-Because associate degrees are typically two years in length, students will transfer into a bachelor’s degree program with two years of general education and foundation-level coursework completed, and are only responsible for spending time taking courses directly related to their bachelor’s degree.
+Because associate degrees are typically two years in length, students will transfer into a bachelor’s degree program with two years of general education and foundation-level coursework completed.
+Then, they will only need to take courses directly related to their bachelor’s degree.
 This means students who complete associate degrees will only have to spend, on average, two additional years to complete their bachelor’s degree.

 Beginning your studies at a community college is a wonderful opportunity.
-These institutions offer small class sizes and affordable tuition with the option to move on and complete a bachelor’s degree after completing a two-year associate degree, without having to start over!
+These institutions offer small class sizes and affordable tuition.
+You will also have the option to move on and complete a bachelor’s degree after completing a two-year associate degree, without having to start over!
 English-language programs offer international students help with learning the language in a university setting while working toward their degrees.
 Now the only question is: There are 1,462 community colleges in the U.S.—which one will you chose?

 The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of World Education Services (WES).